sandip2224/sandip2224/README.md

 ## 📜 License

-**Yeah don't worry about it.
-To my best possible extent under law, I have waived all copyright and related or neighboring rights to this work.**
+Yeah don't WORRY about it.
+To my best possible extent under law, I have waived all copyright and related or neighboring rights to this work.

 ## ☕ Want to grab a cuppa?